Stroll in the Ile-de-la-Cité of Paris, 800 year history

 FAQ

 As our walks are extensively documented, we have chosen to “hide” some of this information “behind the map”, so as not to overload your screen.
-All the information you need for your walk, however, is contained “on” or by clicking the map.
+All the information you need for your walk, however, is contained “on” or by clicking the map and the markers.
 It may not seem possible, but that’s the reality.
 See below.

 Points of interest numbered 1, 2, etc., in the order in which they appear on route 1 or 2 of your chosen walk.
 You can scroll through their photos on your screen by dragging them (with your mouse or finger, or by clicking on the arrows to the right or left).
 Clicking on the photo opens the detailed article (from our database) for the point of interest.

-You’ll get the name and address of the Point of Interest or Relaxation Break in a window, plus the start of a short description of the point.
-Click on the window to open the full database article.
+You’ll get the name and address of the Point of Interest or Relaxation Break in a window.
+Click on “More information” to open the full database article.
+“Booking” to get the link to book a ticket to enter at the Point of Interest, if it exists.

-Click on the 3rd button at top right (Click to show your location).
 Only to be used in Paris or surrounding area.

-Button at top right of map.
+Button at top left of map.
 Allows you to easily read street names and follow the route of your walk.

-You can choose to walk in one direction (Clic on Itinerary 1) or the opposite direction (Itinerary 2).
+You can choose to walk in one direction or the opposite direction.
 Or even from any Point of Interest: simply move to the address of the Point of Interest you choose as your starting point.

 Note that your cell phone should have its function “location” activated if not automatic.